iamfredrickokereke/Certs/README.md

 - [x] Screenshot 3 - A pluralsight course on nodejs and its possibilities
 - [x] Screenshot 4 - My simple lenovo laptop
 - [x] Screenshot 5 - Github daily consistent learning commit chart graph
+- [x] Screenshot 6 - A pluralsight course on Getting Started with nodejs